treyhendrix/fairywren-nonbreeding-behavior/Scripts/RBFW3_R_Code.md

 season”
 ================
 Trey C. Hendrix
-Updated on 19 February 2023
+Updated on 1 March 2023

 - <a href="#required-packages" id="toc-required-packages">Required
   Packages</a>